brorhb/brurberg-dev/Content/about.md

 ---

 # About
-Remote app developer, currently working for EcoOnline 🎉
+Remote developer.

+Working at Variant in Trondheim, from the shredtown of Oppdal 🎉